dabruhce/game-screen-capture/README.md

 ## Acknowledgements

 - Thanks to the creators of [Electron](https://www.electronjs.org/) and [uiohook-napi](https://www.npmjs.com/package/uiohook-napi) for making this project possible.
+Forked from JohnJunior/electron-desktop-capturing.